gurgeous/simhilarity/README.md

 ...
 ```

 It will print out the best matches between needle and haystack in CSV format.
+Use `simhilarity --verbose` to look at pretty progress bars while it's running.

 ### Simhilarity::Bulk